SR 520 advisories

 For the most up-to-date information about SR 520 construction activities and planned road closures, visit and bookmark our SR 520 Construction Corner and its interactive construction map.
 Read the latest SR 520 news in our weekly email update.
 You can also view Montlake Project construction photos taken 'round the clock by our four mounted construction cameras.

 We recently published our annual year-end report highlighting key 2021 activities and milestones on the SR 520 Program.
 Read more by visiting our History & Background tab.

 Plans and process

-The SR 520 Bridge Replacement and HOV Program is rebuilding one of the Puget Sound region's busiest highway corridors to replace vulnerable bridges and improve traffic safety, enhance regional mobility and give the public new and better options for nonmotorized travel.
+The SR 520 Bridge Replacement and HOV Program is rebuilding one of the Puget Sound region's busiest highway corridors.
+We’re replacing vulnerable bridges, improving traffic safety, enhancing regional mobility and providing new and better options for nonmotorized travel.
 To keep traffic flowing during reconstruction, we are rebuilding SR 520 in stages – mainly from east to west.
 You’ll find more information about the phased work on our Related Projects tab.

 Public engagement plays an important role in the planning and project designs of SR 520’s reconstruction.
 You will find key SR 520 design reports on our Community Engagement tab.

 Here’s what the public will see when the SR 520 corridor’s reconstruction is complete:

 - New, structurally resilient bridges over Lake Washington, Union Bay and Portage Bay.